TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 We may share the information we collect from you with third parties for the following purposes:

-*   with affiliates and service providers who work on our behalf including, but not limited to: credit card processing companies to process your payments for goods and services and to verify that your credit card account is valid and active. e-mail service providers to send out e-mails on our behalf. sales partners to sell you our services. data partners to process data on our behalf (e.g., by removing duplicate information from user lists, by analyzing data). and marketing partners who may market our products to you on our behalf and provide analysis of such marketing efforts.
+*   with affiliates and service providers who work on our behalf including, but not limited to: credit card processing companies to process your payments for goods and services and to verify that your credit card account is valid and active. data partners to process data on our behalf (e.g., by removing duplicate information from user lists, by analyzing data). and marketing partners who may market our products to you on our behalf and provide analysis of such marketing efforts.
 These affiliates and service providers will have access to your information as needed to perform their functions on our behalf but we do not permit them to use your information for other purposes.
 In addition, apart from the circumstances described above, we will not share your credit card information with any third parties without your prior informed consent, although notwithstanding the foregoing, we reserve the right to share with third parties the fact that we have credit card information about you on file;
 *   in connection with providing the PeopleSmart Checks, with certain third-party companies (such as data partners) for the sole and exclusive purpose of verifying information applicable to the particular Search Subject.
 These third-party companies shall be subject to an obligation of confidentiality regarding such information, and shall not themselves store, save, or transfer such information other than as necessary to perform the applicable verification services.
 We will not share the information of the Search Subjects for any other purpose;
-*   other than Sensitive Information (defined as a credit card number, financial account number, Social Security number, driver’s license number, or credit score), with any third party to send you selected marketing offers.
-These businesses and third parties may include, but are not limited to: (a) providers of direct marketing services and applications, including lookup and reference, data enhancement, suppression, and validation vendors. (b) e-mail marketers. (c) telemarketers (where permitted by applicable law). (d) text-message-based marketers (where permitted by applicable law). (e) direct marketers. and (f) online advertising networks.
-While PeopleSmart strongly encourages these third parties to adopt responsible approaches to online marketing, PeopleSmart is not responsible for their information practices, which are governed by their respective privacy policies, which may differ from this Privacy Policy;
 *   to any acquiring entity in connection with any sale, merger, consolidation, change in control, transfer of substantial assets, reorganization, or liquidation of PeopleSmart;
 *   to respond to a subpoena, court order, or legal process served on us or otherwise to comply with the law;
 *   when we believe that disclosure is necessary to protect the rights of PeopleSmart, its parents, subsidiaries, affiliates, joint ventures, or third-party service providers, and each of their respective members, officers, directors, employees, agents, shareholders, co-branders, content licensors, suppliers, contractors, attorneys, and other partners, such as to enforce or apply this Privacy Policy, the Terms and Conditions, and other applicable PeopleSmart agreements and policies. and
 *   to protect the rights, property, or safety of you or others (e.g., by exchanging information with other companies and organizations for fraud protection purposes, by providing information to law enforcement where we believe the Site is being or has been used to commit unlawful acts).

-We do not share precise geolocation information (such as collected from your mobile device) with third parties unless you expressly consent to such sharing.
+We do not share precise geolocation information (such as collected from your mobile device) with third parties unless you expressly consent to such sharing (except where in response to a valid subpoena or the like).

 In addition, we may share aggregate reports comprised of the demographic, usage, and/or other characteristics of our Visitors as a group, which will never identify you personally, with third parties.